 Hollins University is one of the nation’s most environmentally responsible colleges, according to The Princeton Review.

-The education services company features Hollins in its website resource, The Princeton Review Guide to Green Colleges: 2022 Edition, which is accessible for free.
+The education services company features Hollins in its online resource, The Princeton Review Guide to Green Colleges: 2023 Edition, which is accessible for free.

-“We strongly recommend Hollins to students who care about the environment and want to study and live at a green college,” said Rob Franek, The Princeton Review’s editor-in-chief.
-“Hollins offers excellent academics and demonstrates a commitment to sustainability that is exemplary on many counts.”
+“We strongly recommend Hollins to the increasing number of students who care about the environment and want their ‘best-fit’ college to ideally be a green one,” said Rob Franek, The Princeton Review’s editor-in-chief.
+“Hollins demonstrates an exemplary commitment to sustainability and to green practices – and it offers excellent academic programs.”